Miss Arizona

-The Miss Arizona competition is the pageant that selects the representative for the state of Arizona in the Miss America pageant.
+The Miss Arizona competition is the pageant that selects Arizona's representative for the Miss America pageant.
 Arizona has twice won the Miss America title.
 The first Miss Arizona, Anna Marie Barnett, was crowned in 1938.

-Melody Pierce of Phoenix was crowned Miss Arizona 2022 on June 25, 2022 at the Madison Center of the Arts in Phoenix, Arizona.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she was a Women Who Brand Finalist.
+Tiffany Ellington was crowned Miss Arizona 2025 on June 28, 2025, at the Mesa Arts Center Mesa, Arizona.
+She will compete for the title of Miss America 2026.

 Gallery of past titleholders

 Results summary

 The following is a visual summary of the past results of Miss Arizona titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.